Activities with Local Communities

 Sony Life Volunteer Club

 Social contribution is a well-established part of the corporate culture at Sony Life, where many employees discover the value of volunteer activities and contribute to society under the slogan "One Love One Trust".
-For example, the Sony Life Volunteer Club was established by Sony Life employees in the wake of the Great Hanshin-Awaji Earthquake, and the Reconstruction Support Council was set up right after the Great East Japan Earthquake.
-In both groups, activities are undertaken by individuals, using donations from employees, and it is the members themselves who come up with and carry out a wide range of initiatives.
+The Sony Life Volunteer Club was established by Sony Life employees in the wake of the Great Hanshin-Awaji Earthquake.
+The Club's activities are undertaken by individuals, using donations from employees, and it is the members themselves who come up with and carry out a wide range of initiatives.